uz1pk/Memory-Management-Simulator/Memory/Readme.md

 - This program assumes that the input file is in correctly ordered and sepereated by a single space.
     - Both values must be integers (both PID and memory needed by the process)
     - Program assumes that all files aren't seperated by any new lines. rather all data/processes are seprate by 1 space line by line

-## Future Improvements:

-After writing the code I noticed a few repeated lines of code, I feel like I could've imporved on this by breaking it up into more sepereated functions.
-This would've also made my code 10x easier to read and debug.